DNADNL/NetScript/README.md

 <h2>Important information</h2>
 To use NetScript, you need Cygwin installed into your computer with all the developer tools.
 A tutorial to install cygwin is available below.<br/>

 NetScript includes the choice to compile NetSurf with or without DukTape, as there are some issues with it.<br/>
 You can also choose to keep the files needed to compile NetSurf, to dig in the code.<br/>

-<strong>If you only need to get NetSurf already compiled for AmigaOS3,</strong> you can download the NetSurf_XXX_AmigaOS3.tar only.
+<strong>If you only need to get NetSurf already compiled for AmigaOS3,</strong> you can >a href="https://github.com/DNADNL/NetScript/raw/master/NetSurf_3.6dev_AmigaOS3.tar">download the NetSurf_XXX_AmigaOS3.tar only</a>.
 This version doesn't contain DukTape and might be obsolete.

 <h2>How to use NetScript ?</h2>